 TBMs achieve an excavation which is exactly according to profile, and provide the workers with enhanced protection.
 The daily excavation output of TBMs can be up to 40m.

-BBT SE is carrying out approximately 70% of its work on the Brenner Base Tunnel using machines.
-From 2017, at least six TBMs will thus be in use at the same time.
+BBT SE is carrying out approximately 50% of its work on the Brenner Base Tunnel using machines.
+From 2019, four TBMs will thus be in use at the same time.

 Conventional excavation using shotcrete is a very flexible method of excavation.
 This is suitable for difficult, varying ground conditions and is very good for different sizes and for complex cross-sectional geometries.